usethesource/rascal-website/docs/Rascal/Declarations/Alias/index.md

 ```
 In other words the standard graph datatype can be parameterized with any element type.

-See [Type Parameters](/docs/Rascal/Declarations/StaticTyping/TypeParameters) for other examples parameterized alias declarations.
+See [Type Parameters](../../../Rascal/Declarations/StaticTyping/TypeParameters) for other examples parameterized alias declarations.

-#### Benefits